 Neutral 1 1 0 0 5 1

-This currently season is Tottenham’s 23rd in proper competition.
+This currently season is Tottenham’s 24rd in proper competition.
 I exclude from that competitions such as the Inter-Cities Fairs Cup and the Inter-Toto competition, both worthy of their own stories and told elsewhere (3).
-To fully understand its importance you will need a brief insight into its genesis.
+To fully understand the importance of European competition you will need a brief insight into its genesis.
 When the footballing authorities actively discouraged teams from competing.
 The leading clubs of the time including Tottenham, Manchester United and Wolverhampton as well as Hibernian north of the boarder undertook floodlight friendlies with the best that Europe had to offer.
-When European competition arrived at first only two teams would take part.
+When European competition finally arrived at first only two teams would take part.
 The League Champions in the European Cup and later the FA Cup winners in the European Cup Winners Cup.
 If only the current qualification procedure had been in place in that era.
-The story of that time is told in a previous article (4).
+The story of that time is told in a previous article (5).

 t- Keith 16024542